ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued cart project

 **Thoughts:** Forgot to log the last couple of days, but slowly making progress.
 Got stuck trying to figure out how to change the value of a prop in an object inside of an array using set state with react hooks.

+### Day 108: Nov 1, 2021

+**Today's Progress**: Continued cart project

+**Thoughts:** Mostly figured out how to change the state, need to make a handle change function for in the cart.
+Learned about css spring and made a basic transition for opening the cart.